labinfo-lncc/DEGRE/README.md

 3. Donovan, Margaret K. R., Agnieszka D’Antonio-Chronowska, Matteo D’Antonio, and Kelly A. Frazer.
 2020.
 “Cellular Deconvolution of GTEx Tissues Powers Discovery of Disease and Cell-Type Associated Regulatory Variants.”
 Nature Communications 11 (1): 955.

-Thus, it is important to highlight that DEGRE is suitable for non-longitudinal experimental designs and future analyses including these types of experiments can be conducted.
+It is important to highlight that DEGRE is suitable for non-longitudinal experimental designs and future analyses including these types of experiments can be conducted.
+It is interesting to note that DEGRE can be applied in scenarios that have random effects that cause disturbances that are more difficult to be considered in programs that only accept fixed effects.
+Thus, it is also interesting to consider that increasing the number of biological replicates increases the detection power of true DEGs by DEGRE.

 ## Some applications you can do!